onewindspirit/dsi-study-work/README.md

       - Repeat until within the threshold
 - **Stochastic gradient descent**
    - *Challenges of gradient descent include*:
          - it requires all the data to be in memory at each step.
-That's a problem for Big Data situations when you have more data then can fit in memory.
+That's a problem for Big Data situations when you have more data than can fit in memory.
          - only finds local extrema
          - static, what if you are getting new data continuously?
-   - **Stochastic gradient descent (SGD)** provides a soultion for making a step at *eatch data point* (chosen in random order)
+   - **Stochastic gradient descent (SGD)** provides a solution for making a step at *each data point* (chosen in random order)
-      - Determines that we only need one data point in memory at teh same time
+      - Determines that we only need one data point in memory at the same time
       - Since the loss function is the sum of the loss functions associated with each data point, the average effect of a tiny step for each point is the same as one step for the whole sample.
    - A less extreme alternative is **mini-batch stochastic gradient descent** in which we use a small number of data points for each step.
    -SGD has a couple of properties: